dmx-systems/dmx-documentation/docs/user.rst

 ------------------

 When editing the text field of an item you can embed links to other topics into the text.
-These inline topic links are clickable so that the referred topics are revealed on the topic map.
+These inline topic links are clickable so that the referred topics are revealed on the topicmap.
 Link creation utilizes the search/create dialog.
 So you can link to existing topics or create new ones on-the-fly.
 Select the term you want to embed the link into and use the editor's "T" icon to create the link.